emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does have a custom player. ✔️

 ***
+## SpenFlix
+### Score: 15/18
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Some of its servers have auto-switch built in. 🟡
+1. Site does have episode auto-next on some servers. 🟡
+1. Sites UI is nice, feels very modern. ✔️
+1. Site has watch lists, and you can login to sync them across devices. ✔️
+1. Has decent sorting options but is otherwise lacking content discoverability options. 🟡
+1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️
+1. Site does have a custom player. ✔️

+***
 ## FlickyStream
 ### Score: 14/18
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️